dart-archive/www.dartlang.org/src/site/_includes/language-tour/isolates/index.markdown

 }
 {% endpc %}

-In the above example, the child isolate is allowed to run to completion because the main isolate kept a ReceivePort open.
+In the above example, the child isolate runs to completion because the main isolate keeps a ReceivePort open.
 The main isolate creates a ReceivePort to wait for a "shutdown" message.
-The term "shutdown" is arbitrary, the ReceivePort simply needs to wait for some signal.
+The term "shutdown" is arbitrary; the ReceivePort simply needs to wait for some signal.

-Once the "shutdown" message is received, the main isolate closes the ReceivePort.
-With the ReceivePort closed, and with nothing else to do, the main isolate terminates, also terminating the program.
+Once the main isolate receives a "shutdown" message, it closes the ReceivePort.
+With the ReceivePort closed and nothing else to do, the main isolate terminates, causing the app to exit.